hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 So in general, the mysterious "interiority" Nagel talks about need not be associated with an individual, but simply *any* functional gestalt that requires executive coordination.
-So far, I have been sloppy about the distinction between gestalt functional aspects and inner life, and indeed, I was briefly tempted to view this "executive" gestalt operation as consciousness itself.
+That sad, I am being a little sloppy about the distinction between the functional gestalt and "phenomenological" inner life, and indeed, I was briefly tempted to view this executive gestalt operation as consciousness itself.
 <!-- ut this very easily traps
 us in the bad regress of homonculi and Cartesian theatre.
 The point is that "knowing how" to competently wield a brain is a central